uarc/uforth/doc/src/dictionary.md

 ### `hereb`
 - dstack: `( -- addr )`
-- Provides the address of the dictionary head/beginning (the most recent word that is complete).
+- Provides the address of the dictionary head/beginning pointer (the most recent word that is complete).

 ### `HEX`
 - dstack: `( -- )`